 Protect Your Child from Medical Errors

-While hospitals, doctors, and government agencies are working to decrease errors, there is much parents can do to protect their children from dangerous medical errors.
+Hospitals, health care providers, and government agencies are working to reduce errors.
+And there is a lot parents can do to protect their children from dangerous medical errors.

-It's important for parents to be involved, ask questions, and educate themselves about their child's conditions and treatments.
-They can play a significant role in protecting their child's health and life.
+It's important for parents to be involved, Parents must ask questions and educate themselves about their child's conditions and treatments.
+Parents can play an important role in protecting their child's health and life.

-Learn about your child's illness, especially if he or she has a chronic condition, like asthma.
-Several sites that provide accurate information include Healthfinder, the consumer site for the American Academy of Family Physicians, the American Academy of Pediatrics, and the Medical Home Portal, American Academy of Pediatrics.
+Learn about your child's illness, especially if he or she has a constant condition like asthma.
+Several sites that provide correct information include Healthfinder, the consumer site for the American Academy of Family Physicians, the American Academy of Pediatrics, and the Medical Home Portal, American Academy of Pediatrics.

 Find a health care provider you trust.
 Ask for recommendations from friends and coworkers who are on your health plan.
 Seek a second opinion on your child's diagnosis and treatment if you think your child isn't being cared for correctly.
-This can be either another pediatrician or a specialist.
+The second opinion can be from either another pediatrician or a specialist.

-Make sure all your child's providers know all the medications the child takes.
-This includes prescription and OTC medicines, vitamins, minerals, herbs, and other alternative remedies.
+Make sure all your child's health care providers know all the medications the child takes.
+This includes prescription and OTC medicines, vitamins, minerals, herbs, and other cures.

-When you pick up your child's medicine from the pharmacy, ask, "Is this the medicine my child's doctor prescribed?"
+When you pick up your child's medicine from the pharmacy, ask, "Is this the medicine my child's health care provider prescribed?"
 Most medicine errors involve the wrong drug or the wrong dose.

-Ask that information about your child's medicines be given to you in terms you can understand—both when the medicines are prescribed and when you receive them at the hospital or pharmacy.
+Ask that information about your child's medicines be given to you in words you can understand.
+Do this when the medicines are prescribed and when you receive them at the hospital or pharmacy.
 Know the name of the medicine, what it's for, how much your child should take, and how often.
-Also know the likely side effects, for example, if it's safe for the child to take it with other medicines, and what food, drink, or activities the child should avoid while taking this medicine.
+Also know the possible side effects.
+Is it safe for the child to take with other medicine?
+What food, drink, or activities should the child avoid while taking this medicine?

 If you have any questions about the directions on your child's medicine labels, ask.
 Medicine labels can be hard to understand.
-For example, ask if four doses daily means taking a dose every six hours around the clock or just during regular waking hours.
+For example, ask if 4 doses daily means taking a dose every 6 hours around the clock or just during regular waking hours.

 Ask your pharmacist for the best way to measure your child's liquid medicine.
-You shouldn't use household teaspoons for measuring medications, for instance, because they often don't hold a true teaspoon of liquid.
+You shouldn't use household teaspoons for measuring medications because they often don't hold a true teaspoon of liquid.

-Ask your child's provider if the treatment is based on the latest scientific evidence.
+Ask your child's health care provider if the treatment is based on the latest scientific evidence.

 Make sure you know who is in charge of your child's care.
 This is especially important if your child has many health problems or is in the hospital.

-If your child is having surgery, make sure you, the child's doctor, and the surgeon all agree and are clear on exactly what will be done.
-And choose a hospital where many children have the same surgery, as the doctors and staff will have more experience with the unique needs of children.
-While the child is hospitalized, make sure he or she always wears an identification bracelet.
+If your child is having surgery, make sure you, the child's health care provider, and the surgeon all agree and are clear on exactly what will be done.
+And choose a hospital where many children have the same surgery.
+The health care providers and staff will have more experience with the specific needs of children.
+While in the hospital, make sure the child always wears an identification bracelet.

-When your child is discharged from the hospital, ask the doctor to explain how to care for him or her at home.
+When your child is let out of the hospital, ask the health care provider to explain how to care for him or her at home.
 This includes learning about your child's medicines and finding out when he or she can get back to regular activities.

-Make sure all health professionals involved in your child's care in the hospital have important information, such as whether the child has drug allergies or a chronic condition.
-Don't assume the doctor or nurse knows everything he or she needs to know.
+Make sure all health professionals involved in your child's care in the hospital have important information like whether the child has drug allergies or a chronic condition.
+Don't assume the health care provider or nurse knows everything he or she needs to know.

 © 2000-2014 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.